Minister for Home Affairs (Australia)

-The Minister for Home Affairs in the Government of Australia is the minister responsible for the Department of Home Affairs, the country's interior ministry.
-The current minister is Clare O'Neil of the Labor Party, who has held the position since 1 June 2022 in the Albanese ministry.
+The Minister for Home Affairs is the minister in the Australian government responsible for the Department of Home Affairs, the country's interior ministry.
+The current minister is Tony Burke of the Labor Party, who has held the position since July 2024 in the Albanese ministry.

 The current Department of Home Affairs was created in December 2017.
 The first department with that name was created in 1901, as one of the original six departments created at Federation, and was responsible for a wide range of areas not captured by the other departments.
 Similar departments have existed in almost all subsequent governments, under several different names.
 The specific title "Minister for Home Affairs" has been created six times – in 1901, 1929, 1977, 1987, 2007 and 2017.

 History

-The Minister for Home Affairs was a ministerial portfolio that existed continuously from 1901 to 12 April 1932, when Archdale Parkhill became Minister for the Interior in the first Lyons Ministry—subsuming his portfolios of Home Affairs and Transport.
+The Minister for Home Affairs was a ministerial portfolio that existed continuously from 1901 to 12 April 1932, when Archdale Parkhill became Minister for the Interior in the first Lyons Ministry — subsuming his portfolios of Home Affairs and Transport.

 The Home Affairs or Interior portfolio was responsible for various internal matters not handled by other ministries.
 In due course, other portfolios were established that took over functions from it, including: